|

 Arbor Day Tree Seedling Giveaway

-The Oldham County Conservation District’s 31st Annual Awards Banquet was held on February 2nd at John Black Community Center.
+The Oldham County Conservation District’s Annual Awards Banquet is usually held in February at the John Black Community Center.
+Each year, the District recognizes teachers, students and landowners that make significant efforts to promote conservation of Oldham County’s natural resources.

-Recognized for going above and beyond in their conservation efforts and care of the land was Hubert Pearson as Outstanding Cooperator.
-The award recipient has to practice good long-term conservation ethics on land they own or manage.
-As an Outstanding District Cooperator, this individual’s efforts in protecting the fragile resources of soil, water, woodland or wildlife resources are often modeled by others in the community.
+Recognized for exceptional conservation efforts and care of the land was Tami Anderson as Outstanding Cooperator.
+The award recipient must practice good long-term conservation ethics on land they own or manage.
+As an Outstanding District Cooperator, this individual's efforts in protecting the fragile resources of soil, water, woodland or wildlife resources are often modeled by others in the community.

 The Oldham County Conservation District would like to thank all the students, teachers and principals who took part in this year’s art and writing contests and congratulate all of the evening’s winners.